Vape Vending Machines Sales Laws and Regulations in Maine

 - No flavored products unless FDA-approved under 21 U.S.C. §387j(c) (federal PMTA).

 Disclaimer: This page is intended for informational purposes only and should not be considered legal advice.
-Consult official Maine government resources for the most current regulations.
+Consult official Maine government resources for the most current regulations or consult your attorney.

 Questions?
 Call us at +1 888-537-8273